khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 - **Title:** A CTA that starts with an active verb.
 - **Description:** A CTA sentence that invites the user to start the configuration for a feature.
+- (Optional) **Button:** A primary action to start configuration, and optionally a secondary action to delegate configuration to another team member.

 #### Example